 - Enamel (the outermost and strongest layer);

-- Dentine (the second layer which protects the pulp); and
+- Dentine (the second layer that protects the pulp); and

 - The pulp (the blood and nerve supply of each tooth).

 Once the pulp becomes infected or starts dying inside (necrosis), the only way to save the tooth is through root canal treatment.